Disentangling group and link persistence in Dynamic Stochastic Block models: Aknowledgment

 \section{Aknowledgment}

 Authors acknowledge support from the grant SNS16LILLB - \textit{Financial networks: statistical models, inference, and shock propagation}; PB acknowledges support from FET Project DOLFINS nr.
 640772 and FET IP Project MULTIPLEX nr.
-317532; DT acknowledges support from the grant GR15ATANTARI and was supported by National Group of Mathematical Physics (GNFM-INDAM).
+317532, from the London Institute for Mathematical Sciences (LIMS) and the University of Zurich (UZH) for providing support during this research collaboration; DT acknowledges support from the grant SNS18ATANTARI - \textit{Dynamic networks: measure, model and mitigate financial risks} and was supported by National Group of Mathematical Physics (GNFM-INDAM).